akyoto/q/docs/readme.md

 | gcc   | **543.9 ms** ±  2.9 ms |
 | rustc | **639.9 ms** ±  3.1 ms |

-The table above shows latency numbers on a 2015 Macbook.
 Latency measures the time it takes a compiler to create an executable file with a nearly empty main function.

 Benchmarks for throughput have not been conducted yet.